Skip to main content

 Central-West NSPP

-NSPP general meetings - all regions
+NSPP network meetings - all regions

 The Southern Ontario Seed Strategy and Native Seed & Plant Partnerships are built from foundational work and recommendations outlined in the The Economy of Hope report, the Ontario Biodiversity Strategy 2023-2030, and the Southern Ontario Nature Coalition report, Near Urban Nature Network: A Solution to Climate Change and Biodiversity Loss.